Contribution Analysis overview

 Why did Adobe introduce tokens?

-Contribution Analysis has been one of the most resonant capabilities in Adobe Analytics since its release in 2015.
+Contribution Analysis has been one of the most resonant capabilities in Adobe Analytics.
 Giving you a small number of "full" runs per month (rather than just 3 dimensions for some Analytics products) allows you to better see what unlimited full Contribution Analysis can do for you.

 How does tokening in Contribution Analysis work?
 Does it cost a token to load a project with an existing Contribution Analysis, or only when running a brand new one?